Joberman/process_sat/README.txt

 				If you rewrite the parser, check
 				this).
 			fillVal - The value to use as a fill value in the output netCDF file.
-Used as a fill value for all fields.
+This value
+				will replace any missing or invalid
+				output values.

 		OMNO2e_wght_avg -
 			toAvg - The name of the field to be averaged overallQualFlag - The name of the field